Quantco/metalearners/docs/examples/example_feature_importance_shap.rst

     school_urbanicity           7
     dtype: int32

-Note that the method :meth:`~metalearners.explainer.Explainer.get_feature_importances` returns a list of length :math:`n_{variats} -1` that indicates the feature importance for each variant against control.
+Note that the method :meth:`~metalearners.explainer.Explainer.feature_importances` returns a list of length :math:`n_{variats} -1` that indicates the feature importance for each variant against control.

 Computing and plotting the SHAP values
 """"""""""""""""""""""""""""""""""""""

-We can compute the SHAP values with the corresponding calls to :meth:`~metalearners.explainer.Explainer.get_shap_values` with the desired ``shap_explainer_factory``, in our case as we are are always interpreting ``LGBMRegressor`` models we will use `TreeExplainer <https://shap.readthedocs.io/en/latest/generated/shap.TreeExplainer.html>`_:
+We can compute the SHAP values with the corresponding calls to :meth:`~metalearners.explainer.Explainer.shap_values` with the desired ``shap_explainer_factory``, in our case as we are are always interpreting ``LGBMRegressor`` models we will use `TreeExplainer <https://shap.readthedocs.io/en/latest/generated/shap.TreeExplainer.html>`_: